7 Best Electric Scooters For Commuting (36 Shortlisted & Tested)

 The Bad:

-Wave goodbye to those dreary rush-hour commutes, because with the M10 Lite under your feet, you’ll be gliding to the office like a horse galloping across an open meadow.
+Wave goodbye to those dreary rush-hour commutes, because with the VX5 under your feet, you’ll be gliding to the office like a horse galloping across an open meadow.

-But the M10 Lite has the stamina to match its pluck, too.
-The 36V 6.6Ah battery has a maximum range of 15.5 miles – or 10 miles if you’re going heavy on the throttle (based on my grueling tests).
+The VX5 ST has the stamina to match its pluck, too.
+The 36V 7.8Ah battery has a maximum range of 17 miles – or 14.3 miles if you’re going heavy on the throttle (based on my grueling tests).
+Plus, with a UL2272-certified battery, you can be confident in its safety.

-Speed and range are all well and good, of course, but is the M10 Lite comfortable to ride?
+Speed and range are all well and good, of course, but is the VX5 comfortable to ride?

 Sure, there’s no suspension (nor would I expect there to be at this price), but the 8.5-inch air-filled tires do an admirable job of absorbing shocks and vibrations from the road.
 So long as you stick to urban environments, you’ll find the ride satisfyingly cushioned, not to mention nimble.

-Talking about water, you can count on its IP54 rating to protect it against rain, while the long fenders prevent splashback, keeping your work attire clean.
+Talking about water, you can count on the IPX6 rating to protect it against heavy downpours, while the long fenders prevent splashback, keeping your work attire clean.
+Finding a rating this high on a budget model is a rarity, once again demonstrating the value on offer.

-And it’s not just its IP rating that distinguishes the M10 Lite as a hardy workhorse.
+It’s not just its IP rating that distinguishes the VX5 as a hardy workhorse, though.
 The stem is wobble-free, the cable management is neat, and the frame is as tough as nails.

-One area where the M10 Lite shines, though, is in its portability.
-Weighing just 30.9 lbs, it’s light enough to carry up a flight of stairs and onto public transport.
-And thanks to its simple three-step folding mechanism, it can be collapsed to fit under your desk or in the trunk of your car.
+Another area where the VX5 shines, though, is its portability.
+Weighing just 35.9 lbs, it’s light enough to carry up a flight of stairs and onto public transport.
+Thanks to its simple three-step folding mechanism, it can be collapsed to fit under your desk or in the trunk of your car, too.

-Safety is also of paramount importance when you’re navigating sinewy city streets, and here’s another area where the M10 Lite trumps its esteemed predecessor.
-The brakes have been better calibrated this time around, which can be felt in their responsiveness.
-From a speed of 15 mph, the rear disc and front electronic brake brought me to a complete stop in just 2.9 meters, which is among the shortest stopping distance among all budget scooters.
+Safety is also of paramount importance when you’re navigating sinewy city streets, and here’s another area where the VX5 delivers.
+The brakes are extremely well-calibrated.
+From a speed of 15 mph, the front drum and rear regenerative system brought me to a complete stop in just 2.0 meters.
+This is the shortest stopping distance among all budget scooters.

-The lighting rig, meanwhile, is bright enough to keep you safe in well-lit areas at night, though I would recommend purchasing an extra headlight.
+The lighting rig, meanwhile, is bright enough to keep you safe in well-lit areas at night, while the integrated mobile app allows you to tinker with a bunch of settings including the strength of your regen brake and acceleration.

-For such a low-cost commuter scooter, the M10 Lite is surprisingly practical and reliable, making it well worth its affordable price tag.
+For such a low-cost commuter scooter, the VMAX VX5 ST is surprisingly practical and reliable, making it well worth its affordable price tag.

 Best Under $600